Eppo-exp/eppo-docs/docs/quick-starts/experiment-allocation-quickstart.md

 # Running your first experiment

-This quickstart guide will walk through running your first experiment with Eppo.
+This quickstart guide walks through running your first experiment with Eppo.
 Running experiments is a natural use case for feature flags and accordingly, Eppo tightly couples experiment assignment with feature flagging.

 At the end of this guide, you'll be able to:
 1. Test a new feature in your staging environment